PARAG-OPS/PARAG-OPS/README.md

-# 👋 Hi, I'm [Your Name]!
+# 👋 Hi, I'm PARAG THAPLIYAL

-I'm an Entry-Level Support Engineer with a strong foundation in computer hardware, networking, and server management.
-Passionate about solving technical problems and optimizing systems, I have experience with various technologies including AWS, SQL databases, and Linux.
+I'm an Entry-Level Support Engineer with a strong foundation in computer hardware, networking, and server management Looking for work oppourtunity, Passionate about solving technical problems and optimizing systems and computer Networks, I have experience with various technologies including Linux , AWS, and SQL databases,

 ![Profile Banner](https://via.placeholder.com/1200x400?text=Your+Profile+Banner) <!-- Replace with your own banner image -->